zowe/zowe-explorer-vscode/README.md

 Ensure that you meet the [software requirements](#requirements) before you build and test your Zowe Explorer.

-Clone the repository and run `yarn run package` to build a VSIX file and start working with the extension.
+Clone the repository, build a VSIX file, and start working with the extension.

 1. Clone the repository by issuing the following command in your local command-line interface: